The 36th Flathead River Writers Conference

 (406) 756-4500

-(Financial assistance maybe be available for those in need – send request to moc.l1776472765iamg@1776472765draob1776472765ftoa1776472765)
+(Financial assistance may be available for those in need – send request to moc.liamg@draobftoa)

 2026 Conference Faculty – September 26-27

-Saturday’s Opening Keynote Speaker: Author Michael Punke
+Saturday’s Keynote Speaker:

 Nearly twenty years after his NYT Bestselling THE REVENANT, which became an Oscar-winning blockbuster film, Michael Punke returns with his second novel, a thrilling, richly researched historical novel about legendary Native American warrior Crazy Horse and Ridgeline is a 2021 historical fiction novel by Michael Punke, author… focusing on the 1866 Fetterman Massacre in Wyoming.
 The book is actively being developed for film, with Punke working on a screenplay adaptation, as reported in March 2026, making it a highly anticipated follow-up project to The Revenant movie.